JFCS will be closed January 19th in observance of the MLK holiday.

 Applicants will be able to list organizational and department preferences, such as marketing and communications, business management, human resources and IT and will be able to select the position for which they wish to apply.
 Selection decisions will be based on the student’s academic background, experiences and quality of the application.

 To request an application packet or to receive more information, contact Ellen Shapira at ext.
-225 or [email protected] must be submitted by April 3
+225 or [email protected] Applications must be submitted by April 3

 Let our caregivers serve your family’s in-home needs, whether it is for a few hours or 24/7.
 Our caring professionals provide comfort, socialization and the necessary assistance to maintain safety.
 It is our recipe for your peace of mind.